 Charles Prince died in November of 1928, and Halldis Prince continued to live at 66 Marlborough until about 1933.
 She also maintained a home in Dover, Massachusetts.

-By the 1933-1934 winter season, 66 Marlborough was the home of Gordon A. Petremont and his wife, Dorothy (Parker) Petremont.
-He was sales manager for a chocolate company.
+By the 1933-1934 winter season, 66 Marlborough was the home of Gordon Alfred Petremont and his wife, Dorothy (Parker) Petremont.
+He was sales manager for a chocolate company and she was a piano teacher.
 In 1933, they had lived at 90 Commonwealth.
 They continued to live at 66 Marlborough in 1935, but had moved to 285 Marlborough by 1936.

 In 1935, S. Warren Sturgis retired from Groton School and he and Edith made 66 Marlborough their home.
 Edith Sturgis died in 1940; S. Warren Sturgis continued to live there until his death in April of 1952.